Types of Energy Storage Systems in Electric Vehicles

 • Refuels Rapidly- within 4 minutes

-• Good Driving range- upto 300 miles
+• Good Driving range- up to 300 miles

 • Operates efficiently